steroman/deel-exercise/docs/employee-basics/manage-employees.md

 ## Update employee personal info

 After creating an employee, you can update their personal information by making a PUT request to the `employee` endpoint.
 You can pass the ID of the employee you want to update as a URL parameter and the employee data to update in the request body.
-If you need to retrieve the current information of an employee, use the [Get employee](https://nmbrs.stoplight.io/docs/nmbrs-restapi/eea078fe0d752-get-an-employee) method.

 ```curl
 curl --request POST \